leandromac/7DaysOfCode/README.md

-# 15WeeksOfCode - 15 Weeks = 15 Projects
+# 15WeeksOfCode = 15 Projects in 15 Weeks

 It's my challenge (inpired by @florinpop17)

-#Using Javascript
+# Using Javascript

 Week | Project | Deadline
 ------------ | ------------ | -------------